Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

 17. Devil’s Den State Park

-If you are looking to get out into the mountains to camp, stay in cabins, and hike for the weekend, Devil’s Den State Park will not disappoint.
+If you are looking to spend the weekend camping, staying in cabins, and hiking in the mountains, Devil’s Den State Park will not disappoint.

 While visiting Devil’s Den State Park, dip your toes in Lee Creek, take lots of pictures, camp, or stay in cabins and breathe in the fresh mountain air of the Ozarks.